DI-X/TORPIC_Double-Support-Compliant-Ground-ver/README.md

-# TROPIC Double Support on Compliant Ground
+# TROPIC: Double Support on Compliant Ground

 This optimization package is developed based on TROPIC [1] that optimize the walking gaits with the Hybrid Zero Dynamics types of controller.